 I’m not typically too girly, but St. Patrick’s Day is a social event.
 As such, I paid a bit more attention to my outfit than I usually do.
 That included a super cute patent leather purse (read rain/beer resistant) where I could tuck my phone, wallet, and Airbnb keys.

-This black purse is a great option, and I guarantee you’ll get other uses out of it after St. Patrick’s Day, such as stopping at Dublin pubs after.
+This black purse is a great option, and I guarantee you’ll get other uses out of it after St. Patrick’s Day, such as stopping at Dublin pubs after for drinks in Ireland.
 It has a chain strap that gives it some extra class, and a magnetic clasp which will help keep it closed in crowds.